oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 In this lab

-* You will collect some information from source database which is required for target database provisioning.
+* You will collect some information from the source database that is required for target database provisioning.

-* You will prepare a database software image for target database.
+* You will prepare a database software image for the target database.

 * You will provision an Oracle Base Database VM to use as the target database system.